royriojas/touch-draggable/README.md

 ## Documentation
 _(Coming soon)_

+Basically the handler option and the addClasses property is all that is implemented in this version.
+That's all I need for now.

 ## Examples
 check the demo folder, load it on a iOS device or a Android device with Jelly Bean to obtain the best performance!.
 The demo has the jquery UI draggable and this one so you can make a quick comparison.

 ## Release History
 - version 0.0.1
+First things added

 ## License
 Copyright (c) 2012 Roy Riojas